 When it comes to eye drops and ophthalmic lubricants, surface tension is one of the things nature got right.
 The ideal eye drop will mimic the surface tension found in the eyes’ natural lubricating layer and bolster the volume of liquid available in the eye.
-By testing the surface tension of your eye drop formulations, you can ensure the quality of your eye drop, and pre-screen your formulations to cut back on costly in vivo tear break up testing.
+By testing the surface tension of your eye drop formulations, be it for regulatory submission or formulation development, you can identify qualitative data to prove similarity to a reference product.
+As well as ensuring the quality of your eye drop and pre-screen your formulations to cut back on costly in vivo tear break up testing.

 If you would like to discuss a comprehensive physical characterisation of your ophthalmic product, please feel welcome to contact us.

 The Surface Tension of Ophthalmics and Why It Matters

 Getting the surface tension of your ophthalmic lubricant right is key to a well-functioning product.
 The ideal ophthalmic lubricant should work with the naturally occurring tear layer in the eye, and add to the liquid available for the eye to perform its natural function.
 Correct surface tension allows the eye drop to work with the eyes lubricating layer, not against it, enhancing the eyes natural ability to stay lubricated.
 When combined with rheology, surface tension measurements can provide vital insight into the performance of your eye drop.

 Setting the Goal – The Ideal Eye Drop Mimics the Surface Tension of a Healthy Tear Fluid